 14. ‘Not my arms’ challenge

-Want to instill qualities such as teamwork and communication in your little ones?
+Want to instill qualities such as teamwork and socialization skills into your little ones?
 This challenge does just that!

 15.One-minute game challenge

 You have a minute to win it!
 It’s an excellent source of fun for children.

 It is similar to the seven-second challenge.
 The only difference here is you have one minute to complete your task.
 The game is easy, everyone can play it, and you can enjoy this challenge with everyday items, such as pencils, bottles, cans, and balls.

 The game has many variants.
 You can play it head to head where two people from opposing teams have to compete.
 The one who wins most rounds will be the winner.
 Similarly, you can play two on two.
 Lastly, you can make it a multiplayer game where everyone competes against one another.

 Some ideas that can get you started include shuffling a deck of cards and having players arrange the suits in order, stacking the most number of paper cups in a minute, and flipping pennies into a shot glass.
 It is a fun idea that sees endless scope for competition and entertainment throughout the day or night.

 It is a building activity during which your children learn skills such as control, patience, and perseverance as they use cards to build a classic pyramid-style house.
 Besides building it, children love knocking it down.
 But tell them to clear the mess once they are done playing.